 That sort of money was never likely to last, and when the club's owners at the time decided to pull the plug on funding the club, the Robins landed under a transfer embargo - the first club to fall part of the SCMP rules at League One level - in February 2013 the Italian left, new owners came in, and Kevin MacDonald did a relatively decent holding job, given the circumstances.
 Swindon finished in 6th place in the 2012-13 table, but were knocked out by Brentford in the play-off semi-finals.
 In came Mark Cooper as a new permanent boss, and an 8th place followed in 2013-14 - close but no cigar.
-They look on course for another run at the play-offs again this season, although still have half a chance of an automatic position at the time of writing.

 The main Arkells Stand - away fans get the very far corner blocks